 A core part of EA is being open to new ideas and paths to improving the world.
-EA promotes a 'cause-neutral' approach that seeks to improve the world in a way that is not attached to any specific issue.
+EA promotes a cause-neutral approach that seeks to improve the world in a way that is not attached to any specific issue.
 Instead, we aim to impartially search for causes that will maximise our ability to do good overall.
-There is huge potential for more exploratory research to provide value to the EA community, by potentially unveiling new and promising opportunities to do good.
+There is huge potential for more exploratory research to unveil new and promising opportunities to do good.
 This in turn will help us tackle the world's most pressing problems.

 Conducting and communicating EA research can have several different focus areas.
-A rough taxonomy can be seen below, although the distinctions between the forms of EA research are not clear cut.
+A rough taxonomy is below, although the distinctions between the forms of EA research are not clear cut.
 In particular, there is considerable overlap with global priorities research, especially when it comes to cause prioritisation and worldview research.
 Similarly, charity evaluations, such as those conducted by GiveWell, often include intervention prioritisation efforts.
-A visual overview of the taxonomy can also be seen further below, developed from this research by Charity Entrepreneurship.
+A visual overview of the taxonomy is further below, developed from this research by Charity Entrepreneurship.